Vincent-VietTran/disinformer-clue-gen/Broadcast_Media/clue_analysis_matrices/game1_clue_analysis.md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-These clues are excellent.
-'Jump scares and intense sound design' strongly points to Horror and is completely unrelated to Sci-Fi.
-'Mythical creatures, magic spells, and epic quests' clearly directs towards Fantasy and away from Sci-Fi.
+These clues are highly effective at misdirecting towards Horror ('jump scares,' 'dread and fear') and Fantasy ('mythical creatures,' 'magic spells,' 'enchanted landscapes').
+They contain no elements that would suggest Sci-Fi, making them excellent misdirection.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices